drewdhunter/SeoPagination/README.md

 Changelog
 -------------------------
+1.0.3 - Removed ability for canonical links to be removed.

 1.0.2 - Fixed bug with view all page limits

 1.0.1 - Canonical links made optional in conjunction with seo pagination